 At Lilyfontein the emphasis is on developing the whole child and preparing learners to become rightful citizens of the country.
 Lilyfontein School provides the Grade 9 learners in the GET-Phase with the opportunity to complete aptitude tests to provide the learner with additional support in making his or her subject choices for Grade 10.
 This service is offered free of charge.
 A qualified Psychometrist administers the tests and provides feedback during the Subject Choice evening.
 The academic programme of the FET-Phase focusses on future career choices that best suit each learner; therefore, the subject choice for Grade 10 include subjects that will allow for further study in sciences, commerce and vocational areas such as the Hospitality industry.
 Balanced with a strong, competitive sporting programme, a unique Adventure-based programme and the cultural activities offered by the school, learners are not only able to discover their talents in the various fields, but also able to achieve all round success.
 Grade 10-12 learners do the following subjects:

-Compulsory subjects: English, Afrikaans or Xhosa, Life Orientation, Mathematics or Mathematical Literacy.
+Compulsory subjects: English HL, Afrikaans or Xhosa FAL, Life Orientation, Mathematics or Mathematical Literacy.

-Electives – 1 from each of the groups:
+Electives – Select one subject from each of the groups:

 (Group 1) Physical Science, Geography or Business Studies

 (Group 2) Life Sciences, Computer Applications Technology or Hospitality Studies